UMP 107x40 [M8+M10] GW F 400 kg / N38 - search holder

 Apart from immense power, neodymium magnets have the following advantages:

-- Significant importance in the industry of new technologies – are utilized in HDD drives, electric drive mechanisms, medical apparatus and very highly developed apparatuses.
+- Significant importance in modern technologies – are used in hard drives, electric motors, medical devices or very advanced devices.

 Disadvantages of neodymium magnets: